-Segue . . . quite a few years ago-okay, many years ago--in another galaxy far away, I used to teach these grueling 30-minute 'abs' classes-you know, where we did nothing but sit-ups and every conceivable derivation thereof to strengthen and define the abdominal muscles.
-One of my faithful attendees was a professional workout dude--an army vet who lived off his pension, and just worked out all day long.
-At 39 years of age, 6 ft., 6 in. tall Tom was quite a physical specimen--202 pounds, and just two percent body fat...yes, 2 %.
-'You get the idea?
-I remember watching him run along the beach, dragging a 75-pound rucksack behind him to challenge and strengthen his body, working his core, his quadriceps and so on.
+Segue . . . quite a few years ago--in another galaxy far away, I used to teach these grueling 30-minute 'abs' classes--you know, where we did nothing but sit-ups and every conceivable derivation thereof to strengthen and define the abdominal muscles.
+(At the time, I did not just have a six pack, I had an eight-pack!)
+One of my regulars was a professional workout dude--an army vet who lived off his pension and worked out all day.
+At 39 years of age, 6 ft., 6 in.
+Tom was quite a physical specimen: 202 pounds and just two percent body fat...yes, 2 %.
+One routine he had was to run down the beach in Alameda facing the city of San Francisco, dragging a 75-pound rucksack on ropes from his shoulders.
+His goal was to strengthen his body, work his core, quadriceps and so on.
 What an image!
-It was hard work and a lot of strain on Tom to run fast with that dragging through the sand behind him, but that was the idea.
+It was hard work and a lot of strain to run fast with that dragging through the sand behind him, but that was the idea Tom had in mind.

 But here's the thing--unless we are workout fiends of Tom's ilk,

 we are not meant to go through life